robfletcher/grails-gson/readme.md

 		}
 	}

-This method is useful if you want to continue using Grails conventions in your code.

 ### Using Gson directly

-Alternatively, the plugin provides a _gsonFactory_ bean that you can inject into your components.
+Alternatively, the plugin provides a _gsonBuilder_ factory bean that you can inject into your components.
 This is pre-configured to register type handlers for domain classes so you don't need to worry about doing so unless you need to override specific behaviour.

 	class PersonController {
-		def gsonFactory
+		def gsonBuilder

 		def list() {
-			def gson = gsonFactory.createGson()
+			def gson = gsonBuilder.create()
 			def personInstances = Person.list(params)
 			render contentType: 'application/json', text: gson.toJson(personInstances)
 		}

 		def save() {
-			def gson = gsonFactory.createGson()
+			def gson = gsonBuilder.create()
 			def personInstance = gson.fromJson(request.reader, Person)
 			if (personInstance.save()) {
 				// ... etc.
 		}

 		def update() {
-			def gson = gsonFactory.createGson()
+			def gson = gsonBuilder.create()
 			// because the incoming JSON contains an id this will read the Person
 			// from the database and update it! def personInstance = gson.fromJson(request.reader, Person)
 		}
 	}

-This method is convenient if you need to support additional data types.
-You can register type handlers with the _gsonFactory_ bean.
+## Serialization

+The plugin will automatically resolve any _Hibernate_ proxies it encounters when serializing an object graph to JSON.

+If an object graph contains bi-directional relationships they will only be traversed once but in either direction.
+For example if you have the following domain classes:

+	class Artist {
+		String name
+		static hasMany = [albums: Album]
+	}

+	class Album {
+		String title
+		static belongsTo = [artist: Artist]
+	}

+Instances of `Album` will get serialized to JSON as:

+	{
+		"id": 2,
+		"title": "The Rise and Fall of Ziggy Stardust and the Spiders From Mars", "artist": {
+			"id": 1,
+			"name": "David Bowie"
+		}
+	}

+And instances of `Artist` will get serialized to JSON as:

+	{
+		"id": 1,
+		"name": "David Bowie",
+		"albums": [
+			{ "id": 1, "title": "Hunky Dory" },
+			{ "id": 2, "title": "The Rise and Fall of Ziggy Stardust and the Spiders From Mars" }, { "id": 3, "title": "Low" }
+		]
+	}

 ## Deserialization examples